View Harry Brown's Obituary on PostandCourier.com and share memories

 |

-Harry Brown Summerville - Mr. Harry L. Brown entered into eternal rest on Tuesday, December 3, 2019.
-Mr. Brown was the husband of Mrs. Geraldine Brown; the son of the late Joseph & Annabelle Brown; the father of Kim Jones, Octavia (Nathaniel) Davis, Harry Brown, II, Darrell Brown and Ingrid Brown; and the brother of Louise Brown.
-The family will receive friends at 213 Fiddie Street, Summerville, SC.
-Funeral arrangements will be announced at a later date.
+Harry Brown Summerville - The relatives and friends of Mr. Harry L. Brown and those of his wife, Mrs. Geraldine Brown; those of his parents, the late Joseph & Annabelle Brown; those of his children, Kim Jones, Octavia (Nathaniel) Davis, Harry Brown II, Darrell Brown and Ingrid Brown; and those of his sister, Louise Brown are invited to attend his celebration of life service on Saturday, December 14, 2019, 12:00 Noon at Rosemont Missionary Baptist Church, 1856 Meeting Street Road, N. Charleston, SC.
+Interment will follow at Brownsville Community Cemetery, Summerville, SC.
+Mr. Brown will repose this evening from 6:00PM to 8:00PM at the church for a wake service.
 Memorial messages may be sent to the family at www.lowcountrymortuary.com.
-Professional services provided by THE LOW COUNTRY MORTUARY, 1852 E. Montague Ave., N. Charleston, SC 29405; (843) 554-2117.
+Funeral arrangements by THE LOW COUNTRY MORTUARY, 1852 E. Montague Ave., N. Charleston, SC 29405; (843) 554-2117.
 Visit our guestbook at www.legacy.com/obituaries/ charleston